singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 When you push to GitHub, netlify does all the work.
 No more wasting time on manual deploying of updates or changes!

 Since we’re hosting the site assets on GitHub, we’ll need to link netlify with GitHub.
-Click the button **“Link to GitHub”**.
+Click the **Link to GitHub** button.

 ### Step 2: Authorize netlify